JohnstoneKats/SequencingDataAnalysis/M6A-seq/M6AseqREADME.md

 pheatmap/1.0.12

 ## Trimming adapter sequences
-The fastq files need to be trimmed for illumina adapter sequences.
+The fastq files need to be trimmed for illumina adapter sequences, and filter the resulting reads based on both quality and length.
 This can be performed using cutadapt or trimgalore:

+*1_trimming_cutadapt*
 ```
 module load cutadapt
 s=$(basename $1)